mtalexan/fleek-config/README.md

 Settings are split up into `modules/` and `programs/` that each of specific configs.
 - `programs/` are organized by the specific program they configure, and are only included if either the top-level `user.nix` or the host-specific Nix file list it.
-- `modules/` are alway included and may cover a range of settings in each module.
+- `modules/` are always included and may cover a range of settings in each module.

 There are also top-level folders:
 - `bin/` this folder is added to the PATH so in-place scripts and tools can be put in here.
 - `custom-modules/` contains manually written modules that don't exist upstream
   - `home-manager/` are home-manager configuration modules
-  - `overlay-packages` are for importing into the overlays defintiion of the flake, either add packages, override packages, or modify build definitions (implicitly overriding packages).
+  - `overlay-packages` are for importing into the overlays definition of the flake, either add packages, override packages, or modify build definitions (implicitly overriding packages).
 - `home_files/` directory structures of files that may need to be copied into place in the home folder by home-manager config settings.
 - `sd_scripts/` for the `sd` tool, the help text files and the scripts in the directories implicitly define a set of subcommands that are part of the path and include auto-complete.
 - `secrets/` are the (r)agenix secrets for decryption with `agenix` home-manager module.